gevent/gevent/README.rst

 get gevent
 ----------

-Install Python 2.4 or newer, greenlet and libevent.
+Install Python 2.5 or newer and greenlet_ extension.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.